ZeaBigData/ZeaBigData.github.io/index.md

 - [Schnbale Lab@UNL](http://www.schnablelab.org/),
 - and [... lab]().

-We have got computational support support from XSEDE:
+We have got computational support from XSEDE:
 - PI: Jinliang Yang, University of Nebraska, Lincoln
 - Request: Recount RNA-seq reads on AGPv4 genome to facilitate genetic studies for maize community
 - Request Number: BIR170001